infobloxopen/terraform-provider-infoblox/README.md

 * Creation of Network View in NIOS appliance
 * Creation &  Deletion of Network in NIOS appliance
 * Allocation & Deallocation of IP from a Network
-* Association & Disassociation of IP for a VM
+* Association & Disassociation of IP Address for a VM